Our Safeguarding Policy

 • If school staff are unsure how to proceed in a potential Child Protection situation, or require advice, this will be appropriately sought via the Principal Education Welfare Officer or directly from the Child Protection Unit at CSS.

-• Staff are provided with ongoing supervision by their line managers and / or the Headteacher.
+• Staff are provided with ongoing supervision by their line managers and / or the Executive Headteacher.
 Individual responsibilities relating to safeguarding are managed within the context of these meetings.
 Where staff need additional support to fulfil their safeguarding responsibilities this will be raised as an action and reviewed through the appraisal process.

 The role of the DSL should be held by an appropriate senior member of staff, who is a member of the school’s leadership team.